ffgi-es/CV/README.md

 #### Apple Online Sales Support, Barcelona, Spain (Aug 2012 - Jan 2013)

-Providing sales support meant listening to customers requirements and desires, analising their needs and producing apropriate advice for their specific needs.
+Providing sales support meant listening to customers requirements and desires, analysing their needs and producing apropriate advice for their specific needs.

 ## Hobbies